rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 start a new project.
 If I could summarize one thing I do more than anything else as a programmer, it would be **research**.
 Programmers must know how to lookup information, and how to process and use that information in a useful manner.
-This skill is typically acquired over long periods of time--but linux can help.
+This skill is typically acquired over long periods of time--but Linux can help.

-Using linux will require you to actively seek out solutions to problems.
+Using Linux will require you to actively seek out solutions to problems.
 If you don't know how to setup an SSH tunnel--you **will** learn.
-Using linux will drive you to discover new things you never would have thought of while using Mac or Windows.
-As you slowly become a better and better linux user, you will coincidentally become a better and better programmer and pragmatist.
+Using Linux will drive you to discover new things you never would have thought of while using Mac or Windows.
+As you slowly become a better and better Linux user, you will coincidentally become a better and better programmer and pragmatist.
 You'll learn how to go about solving problems.
 How to hunt down errors.
 How to use your combined knowledge to create new things and make your life (and others' lives) easier.

-Furthermore, since linux (as well as a majority of its applications) is open source, you're in a great position to learn more about programming culture.
+Furthermore, since Linux (as well as a majority of its applications) is open source, you're in a great position to learn more about programming culture.
 At one point or another, I can almost guarantee you will: